-- Viral conjunctivitis – Conjunctivitis is more commonly known as pink eye.
+- Viral conjunctivitis – Conjunctivitis is more commonly known as “Pink Eye.”
 Viral conjunctivitis is caused by upper respiratory infections or the common cold.
-Symptoms include red, itchy eyes.
-This is easily spread from person to person.

-- Allergic conjunctivitis – Pink eye caused by an allergic reaction.
+- Allergic conjunctivitis – Pink Eye caused by an allergic reaction.
 This type of conjunctivitis is not contagious.
-Common allergens leading to this type of conjunctivitis include pollen, animal dander, cosmetics, perfumes, air pollution, smoke, and more.
+Common allergens leading to this type of conjunctivitis include pollen, animal dander, cosmetics, perfumes, air pollution, smoke or another irritant.

-- Bacterial conjunctivitis – Pink eye caused by a bacterial infection that can sometimes mean there is a more serious underlying condition.
-Can be taken care of with antibiotics.
+- Bacterial conjunctivitis – Pink Eye caused by a bacterial infection and which can sometimes mean there is a more serious underlying condition.
+This condition can be treated with antibiotics.

-Blepharitis is a common eye condition and is inflammation of the eyelid that may be a symptom of a bacterial infection, dry eyes, or acne rosacea.
-This can affect the outside of the eyelid where the eye lashes are attached (anterior blepharitis), or within the eyelids where oil is secreted to lubricate the eye (posterior blepharitis).
+Blepharitis is common inflammation of the eyelid and may be a symptom of a bacterial infection, dry eyes, or acne rosacea.
+This can affect the outside of the eyelid where the eye lashes are attached (anterior blepharitis), or within the eyelid where oil is secreted to lubricate the eye (posterior blepharitis).
 Basic treatment for blepharitis is an ongoing regimen of eyelid hygiene.

 Chalazion is a cyst, usually in the upper eyelid, caused by a blocked gland.
 They are usually painless, but may become in flamed.
 Chalazia may disappear with the use of topical antibiotics, but can take months or years to fully heal.